karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 title: "How to Restore a Nuget from an Azure DevOps Private Feed within Docker"
 date: 2020-07-14T18:12:41+02:00
 tags: ["csharp", "docker", "nuget", "containers", "windows"]
-draft: true
+draft: false
 ---

-Let's go for a quick one this time.
+Let's go for a quick post this time.

-If you try to create a Docker image from an app that uses a nuget hosted in a private Azure DevOps feed I'm pretty confident that some of these errors are going to sound pretty familiar to you:
+You are trying to create a Docker image from an app, that application is using some custom Nugets.
+Those Nugets are hosted in your private Azure DevOps Feed.
+I'm pretty confident that some of these errors are going to sound pretty familiar to you when you try to build the image:

 ```bash
 /src/MyConsoleApplication.csproj : error NU1101: Unable to find package MyOwn.EmailService.
 No packages exist with this id in source(s): nuget.org
   Failed to restore /src/MyConsoleApplication.csproj (in 2.37 sec).
 ```

 ```bash
 C:\Program Files\dotnet\sdk\3.1.301\NuGet.targets(128,5): error : Unable to load the service index for source https://pkgs.dev.azure.com/cpn/_packaging/my-very-private-feed/nuget/v3/index.json.
 [C:\src\MyConsoleApplication.csproj]
 ```

 ```bash
 C:\Program Files\dotnet\sdk\3.1.301\NuGet.targets(128,5): error :   Response status code does not indicate success: 401 (Unauthorized).
 [C:\src\MyConsoleApplication.csproj]
 ```

-That's a pretty common pain point when trying to create a Docker image from an app that uses a private Azure DevOps Feed.
+That's a pretty common pain point when trying to create a Docker image that uses a private Azure DevOps Feed.

 To solve this problem there are two possible solutions:
 - Place a NuGet.Config file inside your application and use it when creating the image.